inkVerb/VIP/501-shell/Lesson-08.md

 - These use simple JavaScript
 - The ID in the JavaScript should match the ID of the `<textarea>`
 - You can download and source the .js file or use an embedded onlin/cdn link

+## JavaScript Tools: CDN vs Local
+- Many JavaScript tools are included off-site with a "Content Delivery Network" (CDN)
+- You can download and install those JavaScript tools, but you must:
+  - Follow instructions closely
+  - Possibly include the entire folder the JavaScript file comes in
+- Via CDN is usually faster and stays up to date
+  - But, this may require registration and could break when updated
+- Via local hosting give you more control and is likely more stable
+  - But, this can be a hassle and can make your website heavier and slower

 ___